MTG/freesound-juce/README.md

 # freesound-juce

-A JUCE client for the Freesound API, built on JUCE v5.4.3.
+A JUCE client for accessing the [Freesound](https://freesound.org) API.
+From the Freesound API docs:

-Find the API documentation at http://www.freesound.org/docs/api/.

-Apply for an API key at http://www.freesound.org/api/apply/.
+> With the Freesound API you can browse, search, and retrieve information about Freesound users, packs, and the sounds themselves of course.
+You can find similar sounds to a given target (based on content analysis) and retrieve automatically extracted features from audio files, as well as perform advanced queries combining content analysis features and other metadata (tags, etc…).
+With the Freesound API, you can also upload, comment, rate and bookmark sounds!

-The client automatically maps function arguments to http parameters of the API.
-JSON results are converted to JUCE objects.
-The main object types (Sound, User, Pack) are augmented with the corresponding API calls.
+The freesound-juce client automatically maps function arguments to HTTP parameters of the Freesound API.
+JSON results are parsed and converted to C++ objects.
+The main object classes (`SoundList`, `Sound`, `User`, `Pack`) implement utility methods to further interact with the API.

-An extensive example on how to use this library can be seen in the [main file](https://github.com/aframires/freesound-juce/blob/master/Source/Main.cpp).

-**Example usage:**
+The freesound-juce client includes a simple example command line application built with JUCE v5.4.4 which shows how to use it.
+Client's [documentation can be found here]().
+However we recommend you to check the [official Freesound API documentation]((https://freesound.org/docs/api/)) to get more information about the available API endpoints and features.

+## Usage

+To use freesound-juce just copy `FreesoundAPI.h` and `FreesoundAPI.cpp` to your project source folder and `#include "FreesoundAPI.h"`.

+To access the API you'll need to create a Freesound user account and apply for an API key at [https://freesound.org/api/apply/](https://freesound.org/api/apply/).

+## Quick example

 ```cpp
 FreesoundClient client(secret);
 SoundList list = client.textSearch("bass");
 Array<FSSound> arrayOfSearch = list.toArrayOfSounds();